ceri-num/uv-larm/tutorials/3-simulation.md

 1. create a bag file that only record `/cmd_vel` while you are teleoperating a robot in a simulated map
 2. then replay this bag file on a fresh simuation

-You can now reproduce experimentation in the same conditions.
+You can now reproduce the *same* experimentation multiple times and possible make some variations.

 <!-- gazebo models
 	cd ~/.gazebo/